ddrobenkovsevo-prog/deck-checker/README.md

+.\sync.ps1 "Add instructions and project context" FOR PUSHING FROM PI AND WIND

 # Deck Checker

 Casino card deck verification system.
 Inspects 8-deck shoes (Blackjack / Baccarat) used in back-office, identifies missing, extra, and unrecognised cards.